 ”What a great show I witnessed last night!
 The show was magnificent!
 I’ve seen the play approximately 7 times over the years.
-This recent showing blew me away…”-Ujima Magazine
+This recent showing blew me away…”

 Who I Am Celebrating Me is a community of youth and adult artists exploring history through the arts.
 From soul-encompassing singing and dancing to heartfelt poetry and prose, the production highlights a montage of African-American figures and movements of past and present.
 Formed in 2007 in response to the lack of celebratory events in Portland during Black History month, Who I Am Celebrating Me dared to fill a void.
 Not only were there little to no events at the time but the topic was not widely discussed in schools.
-In an effort to educate youth, show them something they could be proud of and celebrate all year long, educators, business owners, youth, adults, senior citizens, artists, community members…gathered to sing songs, recite poetry, and share oral history.
-To date, through partnerships with schools, businesses and other community organizations, Who I Am Celebrating Me has helped educate thousands of audience members about the rich history and contributions of African-Americans.
+In an effort to educate youth, show them something they could be proud of, and celebrate all year long, educators, business owners, youth, adults, senior citizens, artists, community members…gathered to sing songs, recite poetry, and share oral history.
+To date, through partnerships with schools, businesses, and other community organizations, Who I Am Celebrating Me has helped educate thousands of audience members about the rich history and contributions of African-Americans.

 My students returned to class and had a pretty intense discussion about our city, country, systems of oppression, and the microaggressions they witness and commit daily.
 For the kids of color, they spoke of feeling represented in ways that they previously have not experienced in theatre.
 They felt seen.
-I cannot thank you enough for this.”-Oregon Educator
+I cannot thank you enough for this.”

-Information from research and observation between 2000-2015 show many Oregon/Washington schools outside urban communities have special programs and assemblies honoring Hispanic, Asian heritage and other cultures but do not have assemblies or special programs celebrating Black History and the event is not widely discussed during the school year or the month of February.
+Information from research and observation between 2000-2015 show many Oregon/Washington schools outside urban communities have special programs and assemblies honoring Hispanic, Asian heritage, and other cultures but do not have assemblies or special programs celebrating Black History and the event is not widely discussed during the school year or the month of February.

-Beyond Black History Month, the goal is to use art as a vehicle to educate communities of all races about the unsung heroes of African-American culture, their hardships, triumphs, and ability to overcome hundreds of years of oppression.
+Beyond Black History Month, the goal is to use art as a vehicle to educate communities of all races about the unsung heroes of African-American culture, their hardships, triumphs, and their ability to overcome hundreds of years of oppression.